r-three/git-theta/README.md

 `git-lfs` is used to store these files.
 Parameter group files are stored via TensorStore.
-When you add a checkpoint, a metadata file describing the contents of the checkpoint is staged by `git` (and will be what is pushed to a remote), but the local copy of your checkpoint remains unchanged.
+When you add a checkpoint, a metadata file describing the contents of the checkpoint (shape, dtype and hash for each parameter group) is staged by `git` (and will be what is pushed to a remote), but the local copy of your checkpoint remains unchanged.
 During a checkout operation, the checkpoint is reconstituted locally based on the contents of `.git_cml/{checkpoint_file_name}`.